Unlocking the Power of Markets as a New Tool for Regulating Pollution

 Interactive India Pollution Monitor

-Compare pollution levels under command-and-control versus a market-based approach.
+Compare PM2.5 pollution levels—measured in kilograms per month—under command-and-control versus a market-based approach.
 Click through each period to see how emissions and reductions evolved over time.
 The white horizontal lines within the meters indicate averages.

 TRADING PERIODS